 Welcome to Canggu's cooler, quieter neighbourhood.
 These are my top recommendations if you're making a stop in Pererenan.

-Living in Bali, I’ve watched Canggu evolve from a sleepy, off-the-grid surf town into a full-blown tourist hotspot.
+I first moved to Bali in 2006, and I’ve watched Canggu evolve from a sleepy, off-the-grid surf town into a full-blown tourist hotspot.
 And while the energy of Canggu is electric, it can get chaotic – fast.
 That’s why, whenever I spend a few days in this part of Bali, I prefer Pererenan.
-This quieter pocket of Canggu comes with fewer crowds and some seriously cool villas and restaurants that haven’t been overdone (yet).
-In fact, Pererenan was recently named one of the coolest neighbourhoods in the world.
+In fact, Pererenan was recently named one of the coolest neighbourhoods in the world by Time Out.
+So, if you’re wondering where to stay, eat and play in this quieter pocket of Canggu, here’s my go-to Pererenan travel guide, covering the best hotels, villas, restaurants and things to do in Pererenan, Canggu..

 I’ve spent plenty of time exploring Pererenan’s backstreets, beach cafés, and boutique hotels — not just passing through, but actually eating, staying, and living it.
-So if you’re after the real deal (not just the Instagram version), here’s my go-to travel guide on where to stay, eat, and explore in Pererenan — based on what I’ve tried, tested, and keep coming back to.
+These are my real recommendations — not just the Instagram version — based on what I’ve tried, tested, and keep coming back to.

 The Best of Pererenan, Canggu – An Overview